Tips for New Teachers Planning A School Trip

 Be sure to settle up with vendors three months before your adventure to ensure everything goes off without a hitch.

 Gather your parents to confirm the details of your trip, including packing lists, travel tips, and safety communication.
-Be sure you have emergency contact, medical and allergy information for each traveler, and collect all completed permission forms, travel insurance forms, etc.
+Be sure you have emergency contacts and medical information for each traveler.
+Collect all completed permission forms, travel insurance forms, etc.

 Be sure all chaperones and trip leaders are familiar with emergency procedures for hotels, parks, motorcoaches, etc.